 Privately owned vehicles or POVs: Allowed, largely at your own expense

-- If you are moving from a gypsy moth quarantined area to a non-quarantine area, you must inspect your outdoor household items for the gypsy moth before you move.
+- If you are moving from a spongy moth quarantined area to a non-quarantine area, you must inspect your outdoor household items for the spongy moth before you move.

-- If you find the gypsy moth on any of your belongings, you must treat it before your move.
-You can use the USDA’s Gypsy Moth Guide to help you know what to look for on your belongings.
+- If you find the spongy moth on any of your belongings, you must treat it before your move.
+You can use the USDA’s Spongy Moth Guide to help you know what to look for on your belongings.